Five days after arriving here in Guinea I was eager

 Upon returning to

-pick up my skirt, it was not even started!
+my skirt, it was not even started!
 But here were there really are

 deadlines I was not too concerned.
 I returned the following day and picked up